IPadOS version history: iPadOS 17

 iPadOS 17 was released on September 18, 2023.
 It allowed for customization for, and adding of wallpapers, with just a held tap on the Lock Screen.

 iPadOS 18

 iPadOS 18 was released on September 16, 2024.
-It allowed users to change from Light mode to Dark mode, customize the home screen, lock screen and Control Centre and use Apple Intelligence.
+It allowed users to change icons from Light mode to Dark mode, customize the home screen, lock screen and Control Centre and use Apple Intelligence.
 This update also introduces dynamic wallpapers that change with the time.

 iPadOS 26

-iPadOS 26 was introduced on June 9, 2025 as the first iPadOS version to use Apple's new year-based versioning scheme.
+IPadOS 26 was introduced on June 9, 2025 as the first iPadOS version to use Apple's new year-based versioning scheme.
 It introduces Liquid Glass, the first major redesign of the operating system since iOS 7, based around the element of glass.
 The design language extends to all of Apple's other platforms, including iOS, macOS, watchOS, tvOS and visionOS, marking the first time Apple has used a unified design language across all of their operating systems.

+iPadOS 27

+iPadOS 27 was introduced on June 8, 2026.
+It announced advanced Apple Intelligence features, such as an enhanced Siri powered by Google Gemini.